signalpoint/DrupalGap/docs/13_Forms/01_Creating_a_Custom_Form.md

 }
 ```

 Now when the `my_form` page is visited, it will automatically display your form!
-Visit the [Links page](../Links) to learn more about linking to custom pages.
+Visit [Navigating Pages](../Pages/Navigating_Pages) to learn more about linking to custom pages.